Kasra-fara21/data-analysis-and-visualization/README.md

 # data-analysis-and-visualization
-practicing matplotlib and analysis data in python matplotlib Charts💻🐍 پ
+practicing matplotlib and analysis data in python matplotlib Charts💻🐍

 ## how to run
--make sure python and matplotlib are installed
+- make sure python and matplotlib are installed
--run the file with a code editor
+- run the program with a code editor
--